sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 0 <= y < x //we'll assume x > 0 here
 ```

-In our implementation, we simply keep around a map from allocaitons to their sizes.
+In our implementation, we simply keep around a map from allocations to their sizes.
 Additionally, we track heap allocations by scanning for function calls to `malloc`.
 This allows us to calculate maximum pointer index values for GEP instructions
 where the types are unsized.
 Unfortunately, this is rather imprecise since